01Did the Decedent Leave a Valid Will?

-03Is the Personal Representative entitled to an "extraordinary fee?"
+03Is the Personal Representative Entitled to an "Extraordinary" Fee?

-05Is the Personal Representative an institution?
+05Is the Personal Representative an Institution?

-If the Personal Representative is an institution such as a bank or a trust company, look to see if the Last Will specifies that an institutional fiduciary is entitled to receive compensation in accordance with it's published fee schedule in effect on the date of the decedent's death.
+Sometimes the named executor is an institution such as a bank or a trust company.
+In this case, look to see if the will specifies that the institution is entitled to receive compensation in accordance with its published fee schedule as of the date of the decedent's death.

-06Is the Personal Representative also the attorney for the estate?
+06Is the Personal Representative Also the Attorney for the Estate?

-In these situations, look to see if the Last Will addresses the fees to be paid to the attorney who is also acting as the Personal Representative.
-Sometimes the Testator and the attorney will enter into a written agreement when the Last Will is made as to what compensation the attorney will be entitled to receive.
-If the Last Will is silent on this issue, then state law will dictate whether or not the attorney can collect fees as both the Personal Representative and as the attorney for the estate.
+The will should also address payment to an attorney who is also acting as the personal representative, but it's possible that the decedent and the attorney entered into a separate written agreement at the time the will was drafted.
+Otherwise, state law should dictate whether the attorney can collect fees as both the personal representative and as the attorney for the estate.

 07Have the Beneficiaries Agreed on the Personal Representative's Fee?

-09When will the Personal Representative receive payment?
+09When Will the Personal Representative Receive Payment?

-In some states, fees paid to the Personal Representative, both ordinary and extraordinary, can be paid at any time during the administration without a court order.
+In some states, fees paid to the personal representative—both ordinary and extraordinary—can be paid at any time during the administration without a court order.
 But even in these states, the beneficiaries can request a decrease in the fees already paid if the probate judge determines that the fees were not reasonable for the services rendered.